devopsacademyau/academy/classes/05class/make/README.md

 Hello World
 $
 ```
 In this case, the target is `say_helloworld` and the instruction is the `@echo "Hello World"`.
 The target can be a binary file or just the name for the instructions, like our example above.
-In this case, those are called **phony targets**.
+In this case, those targets are called **phony targets**.
 From now on, we'll consider all our targets as phony target and we'll include the `.PHONY` directive in our Makefile, as below:

 ```Makefile
 .PHONY: say_helloworld